-We’ve listed the top places to bring a client for lunch in Portsmouth, but what about options for grabbing a quick lunch while you’re downtown?
+We’ve listed the top places to bring a client for lunch in Portsmouth, NH, but what about options for grabbing a quick lunch for yourself while you’re downtown?
 One of the perks of working downtown is being able to take advantage of Portsmouth’s many amazing restaurants.
-We polled our social media following—and did lots of really tough research—and got some delicious and satisfying results:
+We polled our social media followers — and did lots of grueling research — and got a baker’s dozen delicious and satisfying results.

-The Works is a bright, casual café that offers sandwiches, soups and salads with fresh ingredients and organic meats.
-The Super Chicken sandwich is a favorite of several Vitalians.
+The Works is a bright, casual café that offers breakfast, coffee, sandwiches, smoothies, soups, and salads made with fresh and organic ingredients.
+The Dagwood sandwich is a favorite of several Vitalians, as is the Bacon Avocado bowl.
 There’s WiFi for those working lunches, and, of course, all the bagels you can shake a stick at.